29 Cost-Saving Sustainability Ideas for Businesses

 Energy Cost-Saving Sustainability Ideas

 1. Know the Biggest Energy Costs: The U.S. Department of Energy has identified lighting, space heating and cooling as the three most energy consuming operations in an office.
-Whatever type of facility you operate, start your cost reduction exercise by identifying the biggest energy consumption operation of your business.
-Then determine the most effective ways to cut that energy use without having any negative impact on the bottom line of your business.
+Whatever type of facility you operate, identify the biggest energy consumption operation of your business.
+Then determine the most effective ways to cut that energy use without having any negative impact on your business.

 3. Implement a Switch-off Campaign: If you have a significant energy bill, implement a switch-off campaign.
 A switch-off campaign at the workplace is a good way to raise awareness among employees and workers about the role they can play in reducing energy consumption.
 Start by designating a specific time period such as a week for the campaign to run.
 Provide instructions to employees such as switching off lights and energy consuming appliances before leaving the workplace or when otherwise not necessary.